 What are habitat distribution models?

-Habitat distribution models (HDMs) collect and compare information on where a species has been recorded, and relate those data to environmental variables, such as soil, climate and topography.
+Habitat distribution models collect and compare information on where a species has been recorded, and relate those data to environmental variables, such as soil, climate and topography.
 Statistical and mathematical processes are then used to estimate the distribution of a species’ habitat.

 The Victorian Planning Authority will facilitate advice to landowners in Precinct Structure Plan areas that include potential VGED habitat.